guy-car/week2-chatbot/.notes/ROADMAP.md

 # PRIORITY FOR DEMO DAY

 - conversational chips :(
-- style text in chat - make sure we focus on latest message
-- watch providers not always showing up
 - play button on trailer
 - animation needs to be more fun

 If I have time:
 - border gradients
 - animation for chat page
+- watch providers not always showing up

 Whole sheabang